kuroko-lang/kuroko/README.md

 Kuroko can be built with the Asyncify option and as a worker.

+### Fully Static

+Normally, the main interpreter binary statically links with the VM library, but is otherwise built as a dynamic executable and links to shared libraries for libc, pthreads, and so on.
+To build a fully static binary, adding `-static` to `CFLAGS` and building only the `kuroko` target should suffice.

+Whether a static build supports importing C extension modules depends on the specifics of your target platform.

 ## Extend and Embed Kuroko

 Kuroko is easy to embed in a host application or extend with C modules.
 Please see [the documentation on our website](https://kuroko-lang.github.io/docs/embedding.html) for further information.